 All Participants are Welcome to Create Art at Burning Man!

 This questionnaire is only for registering physical art installations to be placed on the open playa, and not Mutant Vehicles, performances, art for the Center Camp Café, or art inside your camp (which doesn’t need to be registered).

 Every year Burning Man issues a small number of grants for the purpose of partially funding specific art projects.
-Our grant cycle for 2015 is now closed; please see our Black Rock City Honoraria Grants for more information.
+Our grant cycle for 2016 is now open!
+The deadline to submit a Letter of Intent is Monday, November 30, 2015 at 5pm PST. please see our Black Rock City Honoraria Grants for more information.

 ART INSTALLATION GUIDELINES